-To discover Linux devices using a discovery session, perform the following steps:
+To discover Linux devices using a classic discovery session:

-- 1. Go to the Discovery Control Panel page (System > Manage > Classic Discovery). - 2.
+- Go to the Discovery Control Panel page (System > Manage > Classic Discovery or System > Manage > Discovery in the classic user interface). - 2.
 In the Discovery Control Panel, click the [Create] button. - 3.
 The Discovery Session Editor page appears.
 On this page, define values in the following fields: